-If you are taken into custody, the police must try to notify your parent(s), custodian(s), or guardian(s) using all means available to them.
-See e.g., Miss.
-Code § 43-21-303 Must I confess?
+If you are taken into custody as a minor, law enforcement must try to notify your parent(s) or guardian as soon as possible.
+Otherwise, you can still request that they do so.
+See e.g., Nev.
+Rev. Stat. § 62C.010 Must I confess?

 No, you are not required to confess to police, nor can police force you to do so.
 You have the right to remain silent.
 See e.g., 5th Amendment; Malloy v.
 Hogan, 378 U.S. 1, pg.
 1 (1964) You also have the right to have an attorney present during questioning, and one can be provided to you if you can't afford one.
 Any information you talk with your lawyer about will be kept private by your lawyer.
 See e.g., 6th Amendment; Gideon v.
-Wainwright, 372 U.S. 335 (1963) If you are a minor, law enforcement cannot interrogate you without prior permission from the court, unless you willingly give up your rights.
-See e.g., Miss.
-Code § 43-21-311 What adults can I ask to be with me?
+Wainwright, 372 U.S. 335 (1963) What adults can I ask to be with me?

-If you are taken into custody, you may ask for your parents, guardians, or attorney to be with you.
-See e.g., Miss.
-Code § 43-21-303; Miss.
-Code § 43-21-311 You also have the right to have an attorney present, and one can be provided to you if you can't afford one.
+If you are taken into custody as a minor, law enforcement must try to notify your parent(s) or guardian as soon as possible.
+Otherwise, you can still request that they do so.
+See e.g., Nev.
+Rev. Stat. § 62C.010 You also have the right to have an attorney present during questioning, and one can be provided to you if you can't afford one.
 Any information you talk with your lawyer about will be kept private by your lawyer.
 See e.g., 6th Amendment; Gideon v.
 Wainwright, 372 U.S. 335 (1963) Who do police have to contact if I am a legal minor?

-If you are taken into custody, the police must try to notify your parent(s), custodian(s), or guardian(s) using all means available to them.
-See e.g., Miss.
-Code § 43-21-303 How do I Contact A Lawyer and When?
+If you are taken into custody, law enforcement must try to notify your parent(s) or guardian as soon as possible.
+Otherwise, you can still request that they do so.
+See e.g. Nev.
+Rev. Stat. § 62C.010 How do I Contact A Lawyer and When?

-- You should always contact a lawyer before making any statements to anyone in a criminal case or investigation.
-This applies even if you are told that police only want to question you and/or you are only a witness. - While you do have to wait until you attend court to get a lawyer appointed if you cannot afford your own lawyer, you can still ask for a lawyer as soon as you are questioned or arrested by the police.
+- You should always contact a lawyer before making any statements to anyone in a criminal case or investigation. - This applies even if you are told that (i) police officers only want to question you and/or (ii) you are only a witness. - While you do have to wait until you attend court to get a lawyer appointed if you cannot afford your own lawyer, you should still ask for a lawyer as soon as you are questioned or arrested by the police.
 If you are arrested, you have the right to remain silent and to not speak until your lawyer is present.
 See e.g., 6th Amendment; Gideon v.
 Wainwright, 372 U.S. 335 (1963) What if I am just a witness?